 The Pretoria nuclear medicine production unit NTP Radioisotopes, part of the state-owned Nuclear Energy Company of SA (Necsa), has been out of operation since February.

-This is the third time in two years that the Safari-1 reactor has been shut down.
+This is the third time in two years that the radiochemical processing plant has been shut down.
 Not because there was radiation leakage or anything as frightening as that, but because the safety paperwork was not in order.

 The shutdown is costing NTP an estimated R3.5 million a day in lost sales, and – according to one person close to the company – unnecessary deaths due to the non-availability of life-saving medicine.
 This has also wrecked the financials of one of the few state-owned companies that had consistently made profits and won clean audits.